deis/workflow-manager/README.md

 the latest stable components.
 If components are missing due to failure or are simply out of date, Workflow operators will know at a glance.

+By default, Workflow Manager will make version checks by default.
+This submits component and version information to our versions service running at [https://versions.deis.com](https://versions.deis.com).
+If you prefer this check not happen, you may disable the function by setting `WORKFLOW_MANAGER_CHECKVERSIONS` to `false` in the Workflow Manager's Replication Controller.

 ## Workflow Doctor

 Deployed closest to any potential problem, Workflow Manager is also designed to help when things aren't going well.
 To aid troubleshooting efforts cluster operators will be able to easily gather and securely submit cluster health and status information to the Deis team.

+Functionality will be deployed in a later release.